 The carpet beetles belong to the family of the dermestids.
 They are considered pests because they scavenge natural fibers, where the beetles in their larval stage damage the textiles.
 Typical textiles preferred by the carpet beetles are silk, wool, feathers, fur and animal hairs, etc… The adult stage of the beetles feed primarily on flowers and do not cause any harm to the textiles.

-The larvae of the varied carpet beetle is a pest often found in domestic premises, where it is brought with cut flours, flying inside a property from an abandoned nest (usually from birds, wasps, rodents, etc…) and also in commercial businesses, that deal with textiles.
+The larva of the varied carpet beetle is the main target pest, often found in domestic premises.
+It is introduced in the property when an adult beetle flies in from outside, through an opened window or a door.
+This species is also found in commercial properties, that deal with textiles.
 The larval stage of the fur carpet beetle typically settles in furs, wool carpets, silk, etc..
 The larvae of the leather beetle prefer settling down in violin cases, where they feed on the hair of the bow.
 This has given a nick name to this type of beetle – ‘bow bug’.

 Types of carpet beetles, common to the UK and London